A Research Study Proves How Effective MELT Is. When We Say Science-Backed, We Mean It

-We’ve always known that the MELT Method helps relieve low back pain and that we feel better every time we MELT, but now we have actual scientific proof that MELT works!
+We’ve always known that the MELT Method helps relieve pain and that we feel better every time we MELT, but did you know there’s scientific proof that MELT works?

-The MELT team and researchers at the New Jersey Institute of Technology (NJIT) recently finished a study that looked at the effect of MELT on people with chronic low back pain, both right away and after four weeks of MELT.
+The MELT team and researchers at the New Jersey Institute of Technology (NJIT) conducted a study that looked at the effect of MELT on people with chronic low back pain, both right away and after four weeks of MELT.

 What’s significant is that we found that MELT reduces chronic low back pain, increases flexibility, and initiates real change in the connective tissue.
 By contrast, the control group, which did not MELT, showed no improvement.